Project TRUE Internship

 - Mentoring from Fordham University graduate and undergraduate students, as well as WCS educators.

-- For the summer, interns either receive a $750 stipend OR are paid $16/hour through SYEP if eligible to work with WCS's authorized provider.
+- For the summer, interns either receive a $750 stipend OR are paid NYC hourly minimum wage through SYEP if eligible to work with WCS's authorized provider.

-- For the fall, interns will receive a stipend of about $350.
+- For the fall, interns will receive a stipend of approximately $350.

 - In-depth training and direct experience in planning, conducting, and presenting research.